zichongkao/selectstarsql/innocence.md

 <a name="dialects"></a>
 <div class="sideNote">
   <h3>SQL Dialects and Databases</h3>
-  <p>Although we've called this a SQL tutorial, if we want to be pedantic it really is a <i>SQLite</i> tutorial.
+  <p>Although we've called this a book about SQL, if we want to be pedantic it really is a book about <i>SQLite</i>.
 This is because SQL is an imaginary concept, a platonic ideal.
 In reality, there are only dialects that try to conform to the SQL specifications.</p>
   <p>SQL is also under-specified, meaning that some functionality is not specified by the standards.
 For instance, the standards don't say whether the string length-finding function should be called <code>LEN</code> (SQL Server) or <code>LENGTH</code> (SQLite); or how identifiers like table or column names should be quoted (<code>`</code> in MySQL, <code>"</code> in SQLite).</p>
   <p>To make matters worse, even a single query in a single dialect can be processed differently because the underlying databases can have different architectures.
 For instance, the PostgreSQL dialect can be used on databases distributed over many different physical machines, and ones consisting a single file.
 It means that the mental models we develop here are just a crutch.
 They may not reflect exactly what the database is doing.</p>
   <p>We've picked SQLite, which is both a dialect and implementation, because it's one of the most common databases.
 We've also tried to focus on the core functionality and mental model of SQL rather than distinctive parts of SQLite.
 With a robust mental model in place, it's easy to switch between SQL dialects and databases.